kriops/rs-factorize/README.md

 - All primes up to max_primes are generated
 - Attempt to divide n by the generated primes

-It's not very efficient, but it is more than performant enough for y personal use.
+It's not very efficient, but it is more than performant enough for my personal use.